Kick Bad Guys Out! Conditionally Activated Anomaly Detection in Federated Learning with Zero-Knowledge Proof Verification: Evaluations

-\textbf{Exp 5: Comparisons with defenses against attacks. } We evaluate the effect of our approach compared with various defenses, including Foolsgold~\cite{foolsgold}, $m$-Krum ($m=5$)~\cite{krum}, and RFA~\cite{rfa} under ongoing attacks.
-We include a ``benign'' baseline scenario with no activated attack or defense.
-The results for the random-Byzantine attack (Figure~\ref{fig:compare_defenses_random_byzantine}) and model replacement backdoor attack (Figure~\ref{fig:compare_defenses_model_replacement}) demonstrate that our approach effectively mitigates the negative impact of the attacks and significantly outperforms the other defenses, with the test accuracy much closer to the benign case.
+\textbf{Exp 6: Evaluations on Byzantine attacks. }We compare our approach with the state-of-the-art defenses and set 10\% of the clients as malicious.
+We include a ``benign'' case with no activated attack or defense as a baseline.
+The results for the random weight Byzantine attack (\cref{fig:compare_defenses_random_byzantine}) and the zero weight Byzantine attack (\cref{fig:byzantine_zero}) demonstrate that our approach (shown in orange color) effectively mitigates the negative impact of the attacks and significantly outperforms the other defenses, by achieving a test accuracy much closer to the benign case.

+\textbf{Exp 7: Evaluations on backdoor attacks. }We compare our approach with the state-of-the-art defenses and set 10\% of the clients as malicious.
+Considering that the label flipping attack is subtle as it manipulates local training data and produces malicious local models that are challenging to detect, we set the parameter $\lambda$ to 2 to produce a tighter boundary.
+The results for the label flipping attack and model replacement backdoor attack are shown in~\cref{fig:label_flipping_exp} and~\cref{fig:model_replacement}, respectively.
+Results show that our approach is effective against backdoor attacks, with the test accuracy much closer to the benign case compared to the baseline defenses.

+\textbf{Exp 8: Evaluations on different attack frequencies. }We configure attacks to occur only during specific rounds to evaluate the effectiveness of the proposed two-phase approach.
+The total number of attack rounds is set to 10, 40, 70, and 100, respectively.
+We then fix the number of attack rounds to 40 and compare our approach with the state-of-the-art defenses.
+The results in~\cref{fig:selected_attack} and~\cref{fig:40attack_rounds} show that our method effectively mitigates the impact of the adversarial attacks, ensuring minimal accuracy loss and robust performance even under different attack rounds.

-\textbf{Exp 6: Evaluations on different tasks. } We evaluate the defenses against the random mode of the Byzantine attack with different models and datasets described in \cref{tab:models_and_datasets}.
-The results in Figures~\ref{fig:resnet20_exp},~\ref{fig:resnet56_exp}, and~\ref{fig:nlp_exp} show that while the baseline defense mechanisms can mitigate the impact of attacks in most cases, some defenses may fail in some tasks, \textit{e}.\textit{g}., $m$-Krum fails in RNN in Figure~\ref{fig:nlp_exp}.
-This is because those methods either select a fixed number of local models or re-weight the local models in aggregation, which potentially eliminates some local models that are important to the aggregation, leading to an unchanged test accuracy in later FL iterations.
-In contrast, our approach outperforms those baseline defense methods by effectively filtering out local models that are detected as malicious models, with a test accuracy close to the benign scenarios.
+\textbf{Exp 9: Evaluations on different tasks. }We evaluate the defenses against the random mode of the Byzantine attack with different models and datasets, including: \textit{i}) ResNet-20 + Cifar10, \textit{ii}) ResNet-56 + Cifar100, and \textit{iii}) RNN + Shakespeare.
+The results in~\cref{fig:resnet20_exp},~\cref{fig:resnet56_exp}, and~\cref{fig:nlp_exp} in Appendix show that our approach outperforms the baseline defenses by effectively filtering out poisoned local models, with a test accuracy close to the benign scenarios.
+Moreover, some defenses may fail in some tasks, \textit{e}.\textit{g}., $m$-Krum fails in RNN in~\cref{fig:nlp_exp}, as those methods either select a fixed number of local models or re-weight the local models in aggregation, which potentially eliminates some local models that are important to the aggregation, leading to an unchanged test accuracy in later FL rounds.